hkpeaks/peaks-consolidation/README.md

 ![Web Pivot Table](https://github.com/hkpeaks/peaks-framework/blob/main/Polars-PeaksBenchmarking/Chart/JoinTableResourceUtilization.jpg)

-This url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
+Apart from JoinTable, this url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
 The whole processing time is 124 seconds running on a 3-year-old desktop PC with only 32GB RAM.
 Utilization of memory resources throughout the process is near half.

 ## Peaks Framework and Library
 Peaks DataFrame comprises of Peaks framework and library that are currently under active development.